is-a-dev/docs/src/maintainers/reviewing-prs.md

 8. Any one the "Requirements" checkboxes have not been fulfilled.

 ## Steps to Reviewing a PR
-First, approve checks.
+First, approve checks if needed.
 Do this by clicking the button at the bottom of the PR labelled "Approve workflows to run".

 ![](../media/reviewing-prs/checks-need-approval.png)